I’m Lorraine, a certified snowboard instructor. This is my review of the best snowboarding base layer in 2021.

 However, We would recommend a combination of full-length leggings and long sleeves so the largest proportion of your skin can be covered.
 In fact, most people consider the long underwear you are wearing as the base layer when it comes to the world of snowboarding.

-Below are some factors you should take into consideration while choosing the snowboarding base layer that fits you best.
+Below you’ll learn more about the factors that you should take into consideration while choosing the snowboarding base layer that fits you best.

-Best Base Layer for Snowboarding: What to Look for in 2020?
+Best Base Layer for Snowboarding: What to Consider

 Warmth (Weight of fabric)